shussey/claude-test/README.md

 - "Get the highest price for MSFT in January 2024"

 Claude will use this MCP server to fetch the relevant data and provide you with the information.

-## Project Creation Journey

-This project was created by someone with limited coding experience, demonstrating the power of AI assistance in development.
-Here's how it was built:

-1. Set up Claude Desktop with the Brave MCP server for internet access
-2. Used Claude to explore potential API services and selected Marketstack
-3. Set up Git MCP server integration
-4. Created repository structure with Claude's guidance
-5. Implemented the Marketstack API integration using the Google Maps MCP server as a reference
-6. Used GitHub Desktop and VSCode for manual adjustments
-7. Learned npm basics for package management and building

 ## Technical Details